-The third argument allows a list of irreducible terms, see Section 14.4 for details.
-As in Section 17.6.8, it is convenient to reuse variable names from terms; this is allowed via the fourth argument, which is the largest number n appearing in fresh variables of the form #n:Sort or

-%n:Sort.
-The latest version of Maude includes an alternative interface to these two functions using a Qid instead of a natural number in the fourth argument, which is the identifier ξ used in unificand variables of the form $\xi n:Sort$.
+The third argument allows a list of irreducible terms, see Section 14.5 for details.
+As in Section 17.6.8, it is convenient to reuse variable names from terms; this is allowed via the fourth argument, which is the largest number n appearing in fresh variables of the form #n:Sort or #n:Sort.
+The latest version of Maude includes an alternative interface to these two functions by using a Qid among '#, '% and '@ instead of a natural number in the fourth argument, indicating that it is the identifier ξ used in unificand variables of the form $\xi n:Sort$.